christianalfoni/proxy-state-tree/README.md

 **proxy-state-tree** is a low level implementation of the **getter/setter interception** with a **single state tree** to help library authors innovate.
 I hope to see innovations that removes the burden that immutability currently causes, but keeps the guarantees that was introduced in **Flux**.
 I invite you to make a mobx and redux baby! ;-)

-## Example
+## Examples

-You can look at an example of how you could build a state-tree implementation for [vuejs](https://vuejs.org/) on this [codesandbox](https://codesandbox.io/s/5vy5jxrpop).
-It is a simple implementation that allows you to define a state tree and expose actions to the components.
-There are many ways to do this, so this is just one example of how proxy-state-tree integrates with existing solutions.
-You might also imagine additional features here for computing state in the tree, creating reactions in the components etc.
+- [Vue](https://codesandbox.io/s/5vy5jxrpop) example with a simple implementation that allows you to define a state tree and expose a store to the components which can be mutated in the methods

+- [Preact](https://codesandbox.io/s/lpmv68r8y9) example with a simple implementation of a external state and actions passed on a Provider.
+Also includes a simple, but inspiring debugger

 ## Create a tree